freender/docker-vm/README.md

 # Docker_VM (Plex, Sonarr, Radarr, Lidarr, Jacket, NZBGet, Deluge, Tautulli, Ombi, Proxy(docker-compose + letsencrypt + nginx-proxy-companion))

-Web Proxy using Docker, NGINX and Let's Encrypt
+Plex Media Server + Web Proxy using Docker, NGINX and Let's Encrypt

 ## How to use it